Rent vs Buy in Illinois (2026 Cost Analysis + Calculator)

 Illinois stands out for several reasons that directly affect the rent-vs-buy calculation.

 Property taxes are the primary differentiator.
 Illinois has an effective statewide rate of approximately 2.1% to 2.3% of home value annually, compared to a national average closer to 1.1%.
-This is driven by the state's heavy reliance on local property taxes to fund schools and municipalities.
-In Chicago's Cook County, assessed values for residential property are set at 10% of estimated market value for Class 2 properties, with the tax levy applied to that assessed value.
-While the mechanics are complex, the result is a consistent effective rate of 1.8% to 2.2% in Chicago and 2.0% to 2.8% in suburban collar counties.
+This is driven by the state's heavy reliance on local property taxes to fund schools and municipalities, which is itself partly a consequence of Illinois's underfunded pension obligations — Illinois pension funds have among the lowest funded ratios of any state, and local property taxes fill part of the fiscal gap.
+In Chicago's Cook County, the assessment mechanics are distinct from most other states.
+Residential properties are classified as Class 2 and assessed at 10% of estimated market value.
+The Cook County Assessor's office conducts triennial reassessments, meaning each property is reassessed on a three-year cycle depending on its township.
+Assessment changes from a triennial reassessment can result in significant year-to-year tax bill changes that are difficult to predict from a static break-even model.
+The result is a consistent effective rate of 1.8% to 2.2% in Chicago and 2.0% to 2.8% in suburban collar counties.

 The upside is affordability.
 Chicago is a world-class city with a median home price of $300,000 to $380,000 in desirable neighborhoods, a fraction of what San Francisco or New York command.
-For buyers who value the cultural amenities of a major city without coastal price premiums, Chicago offers a meaningful value proposition, provided they account for taxes in their budget.
+For buyers who value the cultural amenities of a major city without coastal price premiums, Chicago offers a meaningful value proposition, provided they account for taxes in their budget and accept the slower appreciation environment.

-• Short time horizon in Chicago: Property taxes of $600 to $800 per month on a $300,000 home create a monthly premium that takes several years of equity accumulation and appreciation to overcome.
+- Short time horizon in Chicago: Property taxes of $600 to $800 per month on a $300,000 home create a monthly premium that takes several years of equity accumulation and appreciation to overcome.
+Under 4 years, the math rarely favors buying in Cook County.

-• High-property-tax suburban markets: Collar county suburbs with tax rates above 2.5% require longer break-even periods despite lower purchase prices than core Chicago.
+- High-property-tax suburban markets: Collar county suburbs with tax rates above 2.5% require longer break-even periods despite lower purchase prices than core Chicago.
+DuPage and Lake County buyers at $420,000 with 2.5%+ rates face 5 to 7 year break-even periods.

-• Career flexibility needed: Chicago's job market spans finance, healthcare, manufacturing, and tech.
-If relocation is likely in the near term, renting preserves mobility.
+- Career flexibility needed: Chicago's job market spans finance, healthcare, manufacturing, and tech.
+If relocation is likely in the near term, renting preserves mobility in a market where 7% to 8% transaction costs are significant at any price level.

-• Uncertain about specific neighborhood: Chicago neighborhoods vary dramatically in appreciation trajectories.
+- Uncertain about specific neighborhood: Chicago neighborhoods vary dramatically in appreciation trajectories.
 Buyers uncertain about their long-term target area are better served renting while learning the market.
+Some neighborhoods have outperformed; others have been flat or negative.

-• Downstate Illinois buyers: Springfield, Peoria, and Rockford offer prices of $150,000 to $220,000 with moderate rents, producing break-even periods of 3 to 4 years in many cases.
+- Downstate Illinois buyers: Springfield, Peoria, and Rockford offer prices of $150,000 to $220,000 with moderate rents, producing break-even periods of 3 to 4 years in many cases.
+For remote workers or employees with stable local jobs, the financial case for buying downstate is clear.

-• Chicago buyers with 5+ year timelines: Buyers who commit to popular Chicago neighborhoods like Logan Square, Pilsen, or Irving Park and hold for 5 to 7 years have historically seen strong appreciation relative to purchase price.
+- Chicago buyers with 5+ year timelines in strong neighborhoods: Buyers who commit to neighborhoods with demonstrated 2020s appreciation momentum — Logan Square, Pilsen, Bridgeport, Irving Park — and hold for 5 to 7 years have historically seen strong appreciation relative to purchase price.

-• Buyers moving from higher-cost markets: Buyers relocating from New York, San Francisco, or Seattle find Chicago's prices and culture offering a significant lifestyle upgrade at a fraction of the cost, making the tax burden more palatable.
+- Buyers moving from higher-cost markets: Buyers relocating from New York, San Francisco, or Seattle find Chicago's prices and culture offering a significant lifestyle upgrade at a fraction of the cost, making the tax burden more palatable in a comparative context.

-• Long-term stability seekers: Buyers who prioritize stability over liquidity benefit from locking in housing costs.
-Illinois rents have been rising steadily in Chicago neighborhoods, increasing the relative value of fixed-rate ownership.
+- Long-term stability seekers: Illinois rents have been rising steadily in Chicago neighborhoods, increasing the relative value of fixed-rate ownership.
+For buyers who prioritize housing cost stability and plan to hold 7+ years, the property tax headwind is real but manageable.

 Chicago example: $300,000 home, 20% down, 6.75% rate